 Associate Director - COMMUNIcations

 Miriam brings more than a decade of success leading strategic policy and communications campaigns.
-She helps scientists communicate their research to decision makers and the public on issues including climate science, deforestation, clean energy and transportation, as well as sustainable agriculture.
-Prior to joining the Center, Miriam was with the Union of Concerned Scientists, where she reduced deforestation emissions related to land use, with a particular focus on palm oil.
+Prior to joining the Center, Miriam was with the Union of Concerned Scientists.
+At UCS, Miriam won policies that reduced climate change pollution from deforestation, transportation, and electricity.
 She holds a degree in International Development and Social Change from Clark University.
 Follow Miriam on twitter @MiriamSwaffer.

 Rory brings years of sustainability and climate expertise to the Center.
 He received his B.S. in Society & Environment and his B.A. in Rhetoric from UC Berkeley.

 Policy REsearch Intern